PrakashDura/prakashdura.github.io/README.md

 # 👋 Hi, I'm Prakash Dura

-Welcome to my GitHub profile!
+Welcome to my PORTFOLIO!
 I am a passionate **Data Science** enthusiast pursuing my **Master’s in Computer Science** with a concentration in **Data Science** at Tennessee State University (**TSU**).
 My goal is to leverage data to drive insights, develop intelligent systems, and create impactful solutions through **machine learning, analytics, and data visualization**.

 ---